mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 I own many books on Prolog but my favorite that I recommend is ["The Art Of Prolog"](https://mitpress.mit.edu/9780262691635/the-art-of-prolog/) by Leon S. Sterling and Ehud Y. Shapiro.
 Here are a few benefits to using Prolog:

-- Natural fit for symbolic reasoning: Prolog is a logic programming language, which means that it is particularly well-suited for tasks that involve symbolic reasoning and manipulation of symbols.
+- Prolog is a natural fit for symbolic reasoning: Prolog is a logic programming language, which means that it is particularly well-suited for tasks that involve symbolic reasoning and manipulation of symbols.
 This makes it an excellent choice for tasks such as natural language processing, knowledge representation, and expert systems.
-- Built-in support for logic and rule-based systems: Prolog has built-in support for logic and rule-based systems, which makes it easy to represent knowledge and perform inferences.
+- Prolog has built-in support for logic and rule-based systems which makes it easy to represent knowledge and perform inferences.
 The syntax of Prolog is based on first-order logic, which means that it is similar to the way humans think and reason.
-- High-level and expressive: Prolog provides a high-level and expressive syntax, which makes it relatively easy to write and understand code.
+- Prolog provides a high-level and expressive syntax, which makes it relatively easy to write and understand code.
 The declarative nature of Prolog also makes it more readable and maintainable than some other languages.
-- Automatic backtracking and search: Prolog provides automatic backtracking and search, which makes it easy to implement algorithms that require searching through large spaces of possible solutions.
+- Prolog provides automatic backtracking and search, which makes it easy to implement algorithms that require searching through large spaces of possible solutions.
-- Support for natural language processing: Prolog has a set of built-in predicates and libraries that support natural language processing, which makes it an ideal choice for tasks such as natural language understanding and generation.
+- Prolog has a set of built-in predicates and libraries that support natural language processing, which made it an ideal choice for tasks such as natural language understanding and generation.
+Now deep learning techniques are the more effective technology or NLP.
-- Large community and open-source libraries: Prolog has a large community of users and developers, which means that there are many open-source libraries and tools available for use in Prolog projects.
+- Prolog has a large community of users and developers which means that there are many open source libraries and tools available for use in Prolog projects.
-- Easy integration with other languages: Prolog can be easily integrated with other programming languages, such as Python, C, C++, Common Lisp, and Java, which makes it a good choice for projects that require a combination of different languages.
+- Prolog can be easily integrated with other programming languages, such as Python, C, C++, Common Lisp, and Java.
+This integration with other languages makes Prolog a good choice for projects that require a combination of different languages.
-- Concise and less prone to errors: Prolog code is concise, which means less lines of code to write.
+- Prolog code is concise, which means less lines of code to write.
 Also, some programmers find that the declarative nature of the language makes it less prone to errors.

 ### Using Swi-Prolog for the Semantic Web, Fetching Web Pages, and Handling JSON